-A fictional case study focussing on the Dyfi Estuary is presented below to demonstrate how the AWAA Mapping Tool and Dashboard can be used to identify the sensitivity of biotopes and species in a particular area.
+A fictional example case study focussing on the Taf Estuary is presented below to demonstrate the how the AWAA Mapping Tool and Dashboard can be used to identify the potential sensitivity of biotopes and species in a particular area.
 It is important that the user considers the potential sensitivity of the biotopes and species for all of the pressures identified in Step 2 (Table 1), in their area of interest by repeating the exercise below for each pressure.